 - unintended weight loss

-Both emphysema and chronic bronchitis are two most common conditions that contribute to chronic obstructive pulmonary disease - a long-term lung condition.
+Both emphysema and chronic bronchitis are the two most common conditions that contribute to chronic obstructive pulmonary disease - a long-term lung condition.
 A significant number of people with a history of asbestos exposure develop COPD, which in the future, might lead to more serious diseases like pleural mesothelioma, pleural thickening, pleural plaques, and lung cancer.

 Suffering From Chronic Bronchitis as a Result of Asbestos Exposure Makes You Considerably More Likely to Develop Mesothelioma and Lung Cancer

 Lack of perceivable symptoms in the early stages of any asbestos-related illness contributes to tardy diagnosis.
-Due to the extensive use of asbestos in naval ships, veterans who served in the Navy should participate in regular screenings for the rest of their life to ensure timely diagnosis of all pulmonary asbestos-related conditions.
+Due to the extensive use of asbestos in naval ships, veterans who served in the Navy should participate in regular screenings for the rest of their lives to ensure timely diagnosis of all pulmonary asbestos-related conditions.

 One of the criteria for the accurate diagnosis of asbestos-related pulmonary disorders is the exclusion of alternative plausible causes for the clinical findings, which is why physicians should obtain details of the patient's history of exposure to asbestos.

 Pulmonary function tests can reveal reduced lung function because of restriction caused by scaring.
-If your doctor thinks you might have an asbestos-related illness, an X-ray may help your physician to see irregular opacities or small nodules, usually in the lower part of the lungs.
+If your doctor thinks you might have an asbestos-related illness, an X-ray may help your physician see irregular opacities or small nodules, usually in the lower part of the lungs.
 When X-ray results do not provide sufficient clarity, doctors use computerized tomography scanning to check the pleural lining around the lungs for signs of asbestos exposure.
-Inhaling asbestos, may lead to the formation of pleural plaques, which can support a diagnosis of pleural mesothelioma or asbestos lung cancer.
+Inhaling asbestos may lead to the formation of pleural plaques, which can support a diagnosis of pleural mesothelioma or asbestos lung cancer.

 Chronic Bronchitis Misdiagnosis May Affect Your Treatment and Prognosis, but Also the Financial Compensation You Deserve